shrawankc11/user-login-system/README.md

 # user-login-sys

 ## User authentication system.
-Implementation in Node JS and Flask (python).
+Backend implementation in Node JS and Flask (python).

 ### requirements to run:-
 > - redis connection either local or from a client